-This factsheet gives information about community treatment orders (CTO).
+This section gives information about community treatment orders (CTO).
 It explains how your CTO is made and what your rights are.
 It explains how you can challenge your CTO if you do not agree with it.
 This section is for people living with mental illness and their carers.

 - You can get a community treatment order (CTO) if you have been in hospital under the Mental Health Act.
 Your responsible clinician can arrange it.

 - A CTO means you will have supervised treatment when you leave hospital.

 - You will have to follow conditions if you are on a CTO.
 These conditions should help you stay well.

 - Conditions can protect you from harming yourself or other people.
 They can include where you will live or where you will get treatment.

 - A care coordinator will help you to manage your CTO.

 - If you break the conditions of your CTO you can be taken back to hospital.
 Your responsible clinician can take you back if they think that you are unwell.
 They can keep you in hospital for up to 72 hours while they decide what should happen next.

 - You can challenge a CTO if you don’t think you should be on one.
 You can get legal aid to pay for a solicitor to help you do this.